IBM-Cloud/insurance-catalog/README.md

 _**Note**: When updating the default policies in `routes/db.js`, make sure to delete the `policies` DB before the app is re-deployed so that the new policies are uploaded._

+## Contribute
+If you find a bug, please report it via the [Issues section][issues_url] or even better, fork the project and submit a pull request with your fix!
+We are more than happy to accept external contributions to this project if they address something noted in an existing issue.
+In order to be considered, pull requests must pass the initial [Travis CI][travis_url] build and/or add substantial value to the sample application.

 ## Troubleshooting

 The primary source of debugging information for your Bluemix app is the logs.
 To see them, run the following command using the Cloud Foundry CLI: